Russian strike toll: 45 dead civilians, including 6 children

 The latest deadly Russian strike on a civilian target in the almost 11-month wa r triggered outrage.
 It also prompted the surprise resignation on Tuesday of a Ukrainian presidential adviser who had said the Russian missile exploded and fell after the Ukrainian air defense system shot it down, a version that would take some of the blame off the Kremlin's forces.

-“This strike at Dnipro, as well as other similar strikes, falls, in particular, under the jurisdiction of the International Criminal Court,” he said in a video address late Monday.

 “We will use all available opportunities — both national and international — to ensure that all Russian murderers, everyone who gives and executes orders on missile terror against our people, face legal sentences.
-And to ensure that they serve their punishment,” he said.
+And to ensure that they serve their punishment,” he said Monday in a video address.

 The British Defense Ministry said Tuesday that the weekend barrage of long-range missiles, the first of its kind in two weeks, targeted Ukraine’s power grid.